snotty-lang/snotty/README.md

 # Installation and Usage
 Its not done yet, please wait for the release.
 You can check out the stuff left [here](todo.md)

+# How to use
+Documentation is still under way, you can have a look at it [here](docs/tableofcontents.md)

 # Credits
 ezlang was inspired by several languages, including [brainfuck](https://esolangs.org/wiki/Brainfuck), [Rust](https://www.rust-lang.org/) and [C](https://en.wikipedia.org/wiki/The_C_Programming_Language)
 Thanks to Me for developing such a wonderful language.